 1&1 is an old domain name registrar that has been around for quite some time.
 In fact a lot of web hosts use 1&1 as the domain name registrar when you purchase a domain name through a web host like Blue Host.

-What we like about 1&1 is that they offer a compelling introductory price for your domain name registration but after this into period, their price goes up and is higher than Namecheap.
+What we like about 1&1 is that they offer a compelling introductory price for your domain name registration but after this intro period, their price goes up and is higher than what you will be paying at Namecheap.

 - Great introductory price.